Thermadata Studio – Walk Through Set Up Guide

 As with the previous method the device will then display a WiFi signal indicator and a cloud in the top left hand corner of the LCD screen.

 So next we’re going to pair the unit with the ThermaData Studio software.
-To do this we need to select the ‘My Instruments’ tab and then type in the unit serial number from the reverse of our unit to the ‘Add Instrument’ bar at the bottom of the window.
+To do this we need to select the ‘’ within the active instruments window and then type in the unit serial number from the reverse of our unit.
 Next to this you have the option to allow the user Read Only Access or Full Access.

 If you choose to select ‘Read Only’ then the user will have limited access to the device and can only view information – not adjust it.
 This is especially handy when pairing one logger with multiple computers, you can choose to have one computer with Full Access and the others Read Only Access.
 For this you need to select ‘Read-Only’ and enter the 8 Digit Connection Key on the rear of the unit.